tfayiah/tfayiah.github.io/_posts/2018-06-28-healthfacilities.md

 </div>

 ### IMPORTATION OF PYTHON REQUIRED LIBRARIES FOR THE PROJECT
 There are numerous Python Libraries used for Data Analysis.
-I will be using:
-1. Pandas - for data reading and manipulation (Data Wangling, Clean etc)
-2. matplotlib - Python Data Visualization (Graphical Analysis and presentation)
-3. numpy - Python multi-dimensional array manipulation library, use for scientific computing
-4. folium - python leaflet interactive mapping libraries

-I will be using each of the libraries as we goes on with the Visualization process.
-The code below show the importation of the mentioned Libraries.
+This imported libraries will be use for data Reading, manipulation, cleaning/wangling visualization and other exploratory data Analysis.
 ```python
 #import the libraries
 import pandas as pd